mlfoundations/open_clip/README.md

 - [Taori et al., 2020](https://arxiv.org/abs/2007.00644).
 - [Miller et al., 2021](https://arxiv.org/abs/2107.04649).

-To know more about the factors that contribute CLIP's robustness refer to [Fang et al., 2022](https://arxiv.org/abs/2205.01397).
+To know more about the factors that contribute to CLIP's robustness refer to [Fang et al., 2022](https://arxiv.org/abs/2205.01397).

 ## Acknowledgments